madprops/blog/docs/armtrak.md

 Each kill upgrades a stat (health, speed, laser).

-Uploading images also upgrade a stat depending on the dominat color. (red, blue, green).
+Uploading images also upgrade a stat depending on the dominant color (red, blue, green).

 Live music can be set to play in the moment, like live battle music (which all players hear at the same time), which is searched on a video repository site through a command in the chat.